 Managed Service Providers (MSPs) face a unique set of challenges when it comes to running a successful business.
-Not only are they tasked with keeping up-to-date on the latest technology and making sure that their clients most valuable assets are protected, but they also have to market themselves as a business.
+They are tasked with keeping up-to-date on the latest technology while protecting their clients’ most valuable assets.
+And they also have to market themselves as a business.

 It can be difficult to stand out from competitors in a field where everyone offers similar services and results.
-Being able to thrive in a crowded field of managed service providers comes down to effectively making the case that not all managed service providers are created equal.
+Thriving in a crowded field of providers comes down to effectively making the case that not all are created equal.

 With that in mind, here are six tips that can be used to help MSPs stand out from the competition:

 Offer personalized services that cater to each particular client